VihaanSom/git-laughs/README.md

 ### 4. Add Your Favorite Sitcom Sounds

-Place your `.wav` or `.mp3` sound files in the `sounds/` folder (or wherever the script expects), and edit the script to point to your favorites if needed!
+Place your `.wav` sound files in the `sounds/` folder, and edit the script to point to your favorites if needed!

 ### 5. Commit and Enjoy!